Toyota Yaris

 Behind the wheel

-The Yaris Hybrid is the sip-fuel, lazy-driving default of the Tivat Airport rank — and the petrol pump maths it turns in over a fortnight explain most of its popularity.
-The fourth-generation car pairs a 1.5 three-cylinder with a pair of motor-generators and a small battery; system output is 116 hp through an eCVT, which means no gear changes — only a rising drone when you ask for everything and near silence the rest of the time.
-At the TIV handover the car frequently starts in silent electric mode.
-The cabin is plainer than a Clio's but everything works; seats are narrower than European rivals and the driving position is shorter-legged, so tall arrivals should try the seat before committing to a week.
+The Yaris Hybrid is the sip-fuel default of the Tivat Airport rank, and the running cost over a fortnight explains most of its popularity.
+The fourth-generation car pairs a 1.5 three-cylinder petrol with a pair of motor-generators and a small battery; combined system output is 116 hp through an eCVT, so there are no gear changes, only a rising drone when you ask for full throttle and near silence the rest of the time.
+At the kerbside handover it often pulls away in silent EV mode.
+The cabin is plainer than a Clio's but everything works; seats are narrower than European rivals and the driving position shorter-legged.

 On Tivat Airport routes